A structural model for failure in modern GTM systems.

-The Collapse Engine is a systems-level analytical framework that explains why modern go-to-market (GTM) environments degrade without breaking, drift without detection, and generate risk without incidents.
+The Collapse Engine is a systems-level analytical model that explains why modern go-to-market environments degrade without breaking, drift without detection, and generate risk without incidents.

 It models collapse not as a series of bugs, bad actors, or compliance gaps, but as an emergent system condition created by the interaction of client-side execution, opaque data mediation, and governance systems that do not observe runtime reality.